zcabrer/WafLogCsvConverter/README.md

 ### -WafLogFile

 Path to a single JSON file that needs to be converted.
 Local file or point directly to Azure Storage.
+Example: ```C:\Documents\WafLog01.json```

 ### -OutputPath